dart-archive/pub-dartlang/README.md

-This is the server that will be used on `pub.dartlang.org` as the default package repository for the Pub package manager.
+This is the server that is used on `pub.dartlang.org` as the default package repository for the Pub package manager.

 For license information, please see LICENSE.